 - Europe, the US and the World.
 1831 onwards.
 The Strasser Siblings sang Tyrolean songs in 1831 in Leipzig to boost sales at their market stall.
 One of those was Silent Night.
 The Strasser Family singers and the Rainer family toured Europe, with the Rainers taking the song to the US in 1839, which began with a performance in New York.

-- Today, all around the world, the song is traditionally sung at the end of Christmas Eve service.
-Many of the communities in Salzburg, Upper Austria, Bavaria and Tyrol silence the organ and end the service by singing Silent night in its original German version “Stille Nacht, Heilige Nacht” by candle light.
+- Today, all around the world, the song is traditionally sung at the end of the Christmas Eve service.
+Many communities in Salzburg, Upper Austria, Bavaria and Tyrol silence the organ and end the service by singing Silent night in its original German version, “Stille Nacht, Heilige Nacht”, by candlelight.